intel/neural-compressor/docs/source/user_guide.md

 User Guide
 ===========================

-Intel® Neural Compressor aims to provide popular model compression techniques such as quantization, pruning (sparsity), distillation, and neural architecture search on mainstream frameworks such as [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/), [ONNX Runtime](https://onnxruntime.ai/), and [MXNet](https://mxnet.apache.org/), as well as Intel extensions such as [Intel Extension for TensorFlow](https://github.com/intel/intel-extension-for-tensorflow) and [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch).
+Intel® Neural Compressor aims to provide popular model compression techniques such as quantization, pruning (sparsity), distillation, and neural architecture search to help the user optimize their model.
-In addition, the tool showcases the key features, typical examples, and broad collaborations as below:

-* Support a wide range of Intel hardware such as [Intel Xeon Scalable processor](https://www.intel.com/content/www/us/en/products/details/processors/xeon/scalable.html), [Intel Xeon CPU Max Series](https://www.intel.com/content/www/us/en/products/details/processors/xeon/max-series.html), [Intel Data Center GPU Flex Series](https://www.intel.com/content/www/us/en/products/details/discrete-gpus/data-center-gpu/flex-series.html), and [Intel Data Center GPU Max Series](https://www.intel.com/content/www/us/en/products/details/discrete-gpus/data-center-gpu/max-series.html) with extensive testing; support AMD CPU, ARM CPU, and NVidia GPU through ONNX Runtime with limited testing

-* Validate more than 10,000 models such as [Stable Diffusion](https://github.com/intel/neural-compressor/tree/readme/update/examples/pytorch/nlp/huggingface_models/text-to-image/quantization), [GPT-J](https://github.com/intel/neural-compressor/tree/master/examples/pytorch/nlp/huggingface_models/language-modeling/quantization/ptq_static/fx), [BERT-Large](https://github.com/intel/neural-compressor/tree/master/examples/pytorch/nlp/huggingface_models/text-classification/quantization/ptq_static/fx), and [ResNet50](https://github.com/intel/neural-compressor/tree/master/examples/pytorch/image_recognition/torchvision_models/quantization/ptq/cpu/fx) from popular model hubs such as [Hugging Face](https://huggingface.co/), [Torch Vision](https://pytorch.org/vision/stable/index.html), and [ONNX Model Zoo](https://github.com/onnx/models#models), by leveraging zero-code optimization solution [Neural Coder](https://github.com/intel/neural-compressor/tree/readme/update/neural_coder#what-do-we-offer) and automatic [accuracy-driven](https://github.com/intel/neural-compressor/blob/readme/update/docs/source/design.md#workflow) quantization strategies

-* Collaborate with cloud marketplace such as [Google Cloud Platform](https://console.cloud.google.com/marketplace/product/bitnami-launchpad/inc-tensorflow-intel?project=verdant-sensor-286207), [Amazon Web Services](https://aws.amazon.com/marketplace/pp/prodview-yjyh2xmggbmga#pdp-support), and [Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/bitnami.inc-tensorflow-intel), software platforms such as [Alibaba Cloud](https://www.intel.com/content/www/us/en/developer/articles/technical/quantize-ai-by-oneapi-analytics-on-alibaba-cloud.html) and [Tencent TACO](https://new.qq.com/rain/a/20221202A00B9S00), and open AI ecosystem such as [Hugging Face](https://huggingface.co/blog/intel), [PyTorch](https://pytorch.org/tutorials/recipes/intel_neural_compressor_for_pytorch.html), [ONNX](https://github.com/onnx/models#models), and [Lightning AI](https://github.com/Lightning-AI/lightning/blob/master/docs/source-pytorch/advanced/post_training_quantization.rst)

-## Documentation
 The below documents could help you to get familiar with concepts and modules in Intel® Neural Compressor.
 Learn how to utilize the APIs in Intel® Neural Compressor to conduct quantization, pruning (sparsity), distillation, and neural architecture search on mainstream frameworks.

+## Documentation

 The user can get a quick understand about design structure and workflow of Intel® Neural Compressor in the `Overview` part.
-This part has provided a wide range examples to help the user to get a quick start of using Intel® Neural Compressor. `Python-based APIs` contains more details about the functional APIs in Intel® Neural Compressor, which introduces the mechanism of each function and tutorial to help the user write their own code step by step. `Neural Coder` show our special Python launcher to help the user to achieve automatic deep learning optimization.
+This part has provided a wide range examples to help the user to get a quick start of using Intel® Neural Compressor. `Python-based APIs` contains more details about the functional APIs in Intel® Neural Compressor, which introduces the mechanism of each function and tutorial to help the user write their own code step by step. `Neural Conder` show our special Python launcher to help the user to achieve automatic deep learning optimization.
 If you're familiar with our Intel® Neural Compressor, you can find more advanced usages to help you optimize your code and improve the model performance in `Advanced Topics`.
 We also provide a comprehensive migration document to help the user update their code from our previous 1.X version to the new 2.X version.

 <table class="docutils">
   <thead>